James4Ever0/notes/Mood control.md

 ---

-Sometimes I just feel very angry when the bed is too warm, losing control and have a very unstable mind.
+Sometimes I just feel very angry when the bed or body is too warm, losing control and have a very unstable mind.
 Maybe it will be better if wearing girl style clothes, because that makes me cooler, literally.

 Always stay away from heated areas, no matter it is about temperature, noises or arguments.